Signs of Labor: How To Know When Baby Is Coming - Baby Chick

 While your brain is probably not relaxed and your stress levels may seem higher, the rest of your body will “chill out” as you get close to labor.
 Your bowels will relax, often causing diarrhea.4 Your joints will feel a bit looser, possibly adding clumsiness to your list of symptoms.7,8 And your weight will begin to relax, as you will most likely stop gaining pounds (some women even lose a bit of weight toward the end).
 You will also feel much more tired and have sudden urges to sit down or doze off.8

-On the other hand, some women experience a surge of energy as their baby’s birth day beckons.
+On the other hand, some women experience a surge of energy as their baby’s birth day approaches.
 They may want to clean, nest, or do some last-minute things.4,7 While both are potential signs of labor, they are also common signs of pregnancy.
-Pay close attention to how your mood and body change to decipher what may differ from your recent symptoms.
+Pay close attention to how your mood and body change to identify what may be different from your recent symptoms.

 You Feel Pelvic Pressure